A new diet trend has emerged and it’s gained the attention of the masses.

 BENEFITS OF THE CARNIVORE DIET

-The shocking amount of anecdotal reports showing how beneficial the carnivore diet can be to overall health is why the all meat diet has been brought to light.
+The shocking amount of anecdotal reports showing benefits of the carnivore diet to overall health is why the all meat diet has been brought to light.

 These benefits include:

 Similar to the ketogenic diet, eating a strictly meat diet can help you lose weight faster and more effective than any other diet.
 By eating only fat and protein from animal sources, you’re shifting your body’s main energy source from carbs to fats.

 When you’re fat-adapted – also known as being in ketosis – your metabolism can use both dietary and stored body fat for fuel.
 This means you can burn off your own body fat and use that as energy.

 In addition, fat and protein are very satiating.
 You’ll find yourself able to go on with your day for several hours without even thinking about food.
 Studies have also shown that becoming fat-adapted improves your hunger hormones, further regulating your appetite[*][*].